fischuu/fischuu.github.io/presentations/RNACentral-lncRNAstatus/index.md

 ## Impacts of the comparisons

 * Stringtie has improved a lot between version 1.3.2 and 1.3.3

 * Many less unstranded transcripts

 * Length of exons of different types better

 * Less impacted by not having an annotation

 * More similar results on both species

 * Stringtie becomes a tool that can be envisionned for FAANG, although its results are more dependent on the annotation quality and this one can be very variable for livestock species

 ---

-## FEELnc performance
+## FEELnc performance for our data

-* Each pipeline produced one gtf as inoput for FEELnc
+* Each pipeline produced one gtf as input for FEELnc

-* The coverage for lncRNA annotation is also crucial and at least 70 Mio reads are desired
+* The numer of reads to do lncRNA annotation is also crucial and should be at least 70 Mio reads

-* Most of the available datasets couldn't fulfil this criteria
+* Most of the available datasets had less

 * Consequently, we chose 30 Mio as threshold for a high-coverage set